 CAUTION: Always turn the left side adjuster blocks in a clockwise direction, the right side blocks in a counterclockwise direction.
 Left and right adjuster blocks of each adjustment must always be set at the same elevation.

-NOTE: For deep snow condition or hill climbing, it is recommended to place the front adjuster blocks on the highest position.
+NOTE: For deep snow condition or hill climbing, it is recommended to place the front adjuster blocks on the lowest position and set stopper strap to the shortest position.